sandagolcea/RubyTry/README.md

 /zombieRails
 Following through with the project from Rails For Zombies from Code School.
 Also uses elements from the Coursera class on Web Apps (awesome introductory class btw).
+!!
+Special attention to README.md from zombieRails !!
+It contains primordial information on how to setup a ruby on Rails application and general Rails commands